OZZlE/Milestone-3-Cookbook/README.md

 ### Features

-- User is able to view the recipe of the day by clicking the home page.

 - User is able to view all the recipes by clicking the "recipes" on the navbar.

 - User is able to view all the data by clicking "Data" on the navbar.

-- User is able to add a recipe by clicking "add a recipe" on the navbar and filling out the form.
+- User is able to add a recipe after logging in or signing up by clicking "add a recipe" on the navbar and filling out the form.

 - User is able to login or sign up by clicking "login/signup" on the navbar and filling out the form.

 - User is able to read about a specific recipe by clicking its name in the recipes page.

-- User is able to edit a specific recipe by clicking "edit Recipe" at the bottom of the recipe page and filling out the form.
+- User is able to edit a specific recipe after logging in or signing up by clicking "edit Recipe" at the bottom of the recipe page and filling out the form.

-- User is able to delete a specific recipe by clicking "delete Recipe" at the bottom of the recipe page and comfiming on the next page.
+- User is able to delete a specific recipe after logging in or signing up by clicking "delete Recipe" at the bottom of the recipe page and comfiming on the next page.

 - User is able to sort the recipes by clicking "Popular" or "calories" or "cook time" on the recipes page.